Kentish Gazette

 The Kentish Gazette is a weekly newspaper serving the city of Canterbury, Kent.
 It is owned by KM Group and published on Thursdays.
-It's Canterbury and Whitstable editions are the only local papers covering that area.
+Its Canterbury and Whitstable editions are the only local papers covering the area.

 History

 The newspaper claims to be the second oldest surviving newspaper in the United Kingdom.

 It was founded by James Simmons in 1768 and, after a few weeks' competition, merged with its older rival, George Kirkby's Kentish Post which had been founded in 1717 and was the 28th known regional newspaper to be produced.

 The merged paper continued in existence as the Kentish Gazette under the joint management of Simmons and Kirkby.

 In 1942 the Gazette's offices in Canterbury were destroyed by a Luftwaffe raid on the city.
 The paper was able to use the Kent Messenger's offices in Maidstone to produce that week's copy of the newspaper.

 The Gazette, through a number of mergers and acquisitions, took control of other newspapers in the area such as the Whitstable Gazette, Herne Bay Gazette and East Kent Mercury, all of which were owned by Kent County Newspapers.
 KCN was taken over by the Kent Messenger Group in 1980.

 Along with the rest of the KM-owned papers, the Gazette was given a design overhaul in May 2005.